 Practical information for visiting Doha, Qatar

-Visa: Some nationalities require a visa to get in the country.
-Click here to see if you must have one (mine was made with Qatar Airways, since I was making a stopover).
+- Visa: Though Qatar offers visa-free entry for nationals of around 80 countries, some nationalities require a visa to enter.
+Click here to see if you must have one (I got mine through Qatar Airways as I was on a stopover).

-Accommodation: Our reservation was made with the purchase of the airplane ticket, through the airline, and we stayed at the Ritz Carlton, but the St. Regis and the Intercontinental are also good options.
+- Accommodation: Our reservation was made with the purchase of the airplane ticket, through the airline, and we stayed at the Ritz Carlton, a lovely hotel.
+The St. Regis and the Intercontinental are also excellent options.